redbear/IoT_pHAT/README.md

 	`$ hciconfig`

+	or

+	`$ systemctl status hciuart.service`

+Update: the UART 1 we are using for controlling the BT is not stable during starting up, it will fail to load the driver sometimes.

+In the meantime, please change the following file to fix this issue as a workaround and we will provide an update to the EEPROM to fix this as soon as possible.

+	$ sudo nano /lib/systemd/system/hciuart.service

+change the content:

+	[Unit]
+	Description=Configure Bluetooth Modems connected by UART
+	ConditionPathIsDirectory=/proc/device-tree/soc/gpio@7e200000/bt_pins
+	Before=bluetooth.service
+	After=dev-serial1.device

+	[Service]
+	Type=forking
+	Restart=on-failure
+	ExecStartPre=/usr/bin/gpio -g write 5 0
+	ExecStartPre=/usr/bin/gpio -g write 5 1
+	ExecStart=/usr/bin/hciattach /dev/serial1 bcm43xx 921600 noflow -

+	[Install]
+	WantedBy=multi-user.target

+reboot your RPi:

+	$ sudo reboot

 ### Pair Keyboard/Mouse/Gamepad

 You can use the command line tool `bluetoothctl` or the Bluetooth manager to pair your Bluetooth accessories.